mjosaarinen/pqps/README.md

 ```

 The `PQALG` argument is needed and points to a directory containing
 the target implementation.
-If thigns were successful,
+If the build was successful, `BUILD/pqps.hex`
-`BUILD/pqps.hex` contains a firmware image that can be flashed with
+contains a firmware image that can be flashed with stlink:

 ```
 $ st-flash --format ihex write BUILD/pqps.hex